 Bracebridge is located in the Heart of Muskoka — approximately 2 hours north of Toronto.
 This town has many unique restaurants and culinary experiences!
-A few of the most popular hidden gems are The Creative Cook, The Griffin Gastropub and Muskoka Brewery.
+A few of the most popular hidden gems are Muskoka Brewery, The Griffin Gastropub, The Creative Cook, and Muskoka Natural Food Market.

-Beyond these three gems, there are many great local restaurants in town as well.
+Beyond these gems, there are many great local restaurants in town as well.

 GREAT TASTE OF ONTARIO